March 16, 2017

 In early 2016, Facebook rolled out its richest ad experience yet, Canvas Ads.
 Through a combination of video, carousel, and still images, Canvas Ads give advertisers unparalleled real estate and opportunity to engage viewers.
 Finally, brand advertisers pleas for more options – ones they were used to in a TV or print-first world – were answered.
 Until now, a full-screen experience equipped with interactive features was unheard of in the world of social media brand advertising.

-But, if you think Canvas Ads bear an uncanny resemblance to another popular mobile product, you're not alone.
+But, if you think Canvas Ads bear an uncanny resemblance to another popular mobile product, you’re not alone.
+But, if you think Canvas Ads bear an uncanny resemblance to another popular mobile product, you’re not alone.

 We would argue that Facebook built this ad unit heavily based on the core user interface of another company, Snapchat.
 Specifically, Snapchat’s immersive product, Stories, which lines up multiple images or videos in a sequential manner.